-Except where otherwise stated, this policy applies to all permanent members of academic staff, and to all holders of full-time academic contracts, where the contract is for a duration of one year or longer.
+Scope Except where otherwise stated, this policy applies to all permanent members of academic staff, and to all holders of full-time academic contracts, where the contract is for a duration of one year or longer.
 Entitlements for part-time members of academic staff, entitlements will be pro rata according to appropriate legislative provisions.
 To enhance the research culture within the college and provide incentives for staff to engage in ongoing professional development, the college is committed to creating, consolidating or enhancing, as appropriate, certain provisions for and in cooperation with the academic staff.

-Dean of Academic Affairs, Dean of Faculty, Faculty, Departmental Heads, Librarian, College President, Head of Enhancement
+Staff involved Dean of Academic Affairs, Dean of Faculty, Faculty, Departmental Heads, Librarian, College President, Dean of Teaching and Learning